Grantor-Retained Interest Trusts: GRATs, GRUTs, GRITs, and QPRTs

 Grantor-Retained Annuity Trusts (GRATs)

 To establish a grantor-retained annuity trust, the grantor transfers money, securities, or other property that earns income over the term of the trust.
 The trustee, who is usually the grantor, pays the grantor a fixed amount annually, which is why it's called an annuity (IRC §2702).
-The IRS values the gift according to what the interest rates were when the trust was created, the life expectancy of the donor, and the term of the trust.
+The IRS values the gift according to what the interest rates were when the trust was created (valuation date), the life expectancy of the donor, and the term of the trust.

 Even though it is irrevocable, the GRAT can be created so that the grantor pays tax on both income and any capital gains on property sold during the term of the trust.
 Although the payment from a GRAT is fixed, it does not have to be the same every year.
 The only limit is that the annuity paid does not exceed 120% of the amount paid in the prior year.
+However, the gift tax is not reduced by the excess payment over the amount used to calculate the retained interest.

 Grantor-Retained Unitrusts (GRUTs)